4rft5/LastFM-API-Proxy/README.md

 # Information
 This is a local implementation of the LastFM API intended for use with <a href="https://github.com/navidrome/navidrome">Navidrome</a> and <a href="https://github.com/FoxxMD/multi-scrobbler">Multi-Scrobbler</a> and possibly more services if configured correctly.

-As of right now, Navidrome does not directly scrobble plays reliably when offline, causing issues when either using third party clients or apps.
-However, offline scrobbles are correctly passed when using the built in LastFM (and potentially ListenBrainz) APIs in Navidrome.
+As of right now, Navidrome does not directly <a href="https://github.com/navidrome/navidrome/issues/593">mscrobble plays reliably when offline</a>, causing issues when using either <a href="https://github.com/BLeeEZ/amperfy/issues/461">third party clients or apps</a>.
+However, offline scrobbles are correctly passed when using the <a href="https://www.reddit.com/r/navidrome/comments/17eo3w6/navidrome_lastfm_scrobbles_are_client_sided_or/">built in LastFM (and potentially ListenBrainz) APIs in Navidrome</a>.

-This container is intended to be ran locally to intercept those API calls to a local database, rather than needing an external (or two) LastFM account(s).
+This container is intended to be ran locally to intercept those API calls to a local database, rather than needing an <a href="https://bsky.app/profile/4rft5.com/post/3m44fxmlvi22g">external (or two) LastFM account(s)</a<.

 Because Navidrome and Multi-Scrobbler both communicate directly with LastFM (and as far as I know, this is the first LastFM API Proxy), there is no configurable URL section for either, so a little network trickery needs to be done in order for this container to work.
 You can read the `How It Works` section for more information.